top of page

 Bride of Frankenstein_CU

-Although they were created by the same processes, the Bride was a newborn, compared to the Ghost of Frankenstein monster.
+Although they were created by the same processes, the Bride was a newborn compared to her mate, the Frankenstein monster.
 I used the same basic procedure to color both characters, painting grayed flesh colors with artists oils over an olive drab base coat.
 But with the Bride, I first painted red and blue blood vessels over the O.D. base; they're visible under the flesh colors.

 Bride of Frankenstein_Back